 E-MAG Series 200T – Redundant “SafT”

-INSTALLATION GUIDE NOW AVAILABLE FOR DOWNLOAD – Manual P200 6X V15.
-[Deliveries should start in late August, and will be a gradual ramp up.]
+INSTALLATION GUIDE NOW AVAILABLE FOR DOWNLOAD –Manual P200 6X V16.
+[Deliveries should start in September, and will be a gradual ramp up.]

 Fourteen years ago E-MAG pioneered the first redundant power supply (built-in PM alternator) to address a vulnerability common to all electronic ignitions.
 With our new Series 200T, E-MAG is adding another redundant capability, only this time we’re addressing safety issues in a much wider population – every piston engine ever built with traditional left/right ignitions.
 We acknowledge the traditional ignition test (left/right/both) has served well on countless occasions.
 Even so, it can be problematic in some situations.
 When it falls short, it does so in significant and predictable ways.
 At low altitude in particular, the binary (ON/OFF) nature of the test can transform it from a troubleshooting resource – to a troubleshooting impediment. (ref – Good, Bad, Ugly)